zer2/Fantasy-Basketball--in-progress-/readme.md

 ## Addendum 1 : Other formats

 This analysis has focused on the head-to-head formats.
 For completeness' sake, here are my thoughts on why there are no implications for other formats
-- "Rotisserie": Since Rotisserie uses full-season scores, week-to-week variance is irrelevant and Z-scores make sense
+- "Rotisserie": Since Rotisserie uses full-season scores, week-to-week variance is irrelevant and Z-scores still make sense
 - "Head-to-Head: Points"/"Season Points": Points leagues don't use category scoring, so neither Z-scores nor G-scores are applicable

 ## Addendum 2: Further improvement